Parsl/parsl/docs/userguide/apps.rst

     print(hello_world('user').result())

 Python Apps run Python functions.
-The code inside a function marked by ``@python_app`` will run on a remote system.
+The code inside a function marked by ``@python_app`` is what will be executed either locally or on a remote system.

 Most functions can run without modification.
 Limitations on the content of the functions and their inputs/outputs are described below.